daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 1. Access Omnia homepage, select the tenant where you are going to model and you will be redirected to the modeling area.

-2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Create new*** on the top right side.
+2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
 Set its Name as "*Primavera*", Behaviour Runtime and Data Access Runtime as *"External"*.

     ![Modeler create DataSource](/images/tutorials/primaveraconnector/add-new-datasource.png)